grinnell-cs/csc151-images/_eboards/eboard27-3.md

     * Quiz: Dictionaries
     * Makeup quiz: Diagramming structures (paper only)
     * Makeup quiz: Tracing (paper only)
+    * Reminder: You can bring a sheet of hand-written notes for each quiz.
+      Many of you would benefit from doing so.
 * Sunday, 20 April 2025
     * Submit first redo for MP6 on Gradescope (I hope)
     * Submit second redo for MP4 on Gradescope